LiyrAstroph/MICA2/docs/getting_started.rst

   #==============================================================

   FileDir                   ./
-  DataFile                  data/sim_data.txt
+  DataFile                  data/IRAS_year5.txt

   TypeModel                 0                # 0: general model
                                              # 1: pmap, photometric RM
+                                             # 2: vmap, use a virtual driving light curve.

   TypeTF                    0                # 0: Gaussian
                                              # 1: Top-hat
+                                             # default: 0

-  MaxNumberSaves            2000             # number of MCMC sampling steps
+  MaxNumberSaves            1000             # number of MCMC sampling steps
+                                             # default: 2000

   FlagUniformVarParams      0                # whether each dataset has the same variability parameters
+                                             # default: 0

   FlagUniformTranFuns       0                # whether each dataset has the same line parameters.
                                              # note that different lines have different parameters.
+                                             # default: 0

   FlagLongtermTrend         0                # Longterm trend in light curves, use a polynomial to fit
                                              # input the order of the polynomial, e.g.,
                                              # 0, constant  (default)
                                              # 1, linear line
                                              # 2, conic line
                                              # Use the default if you do not know this.

-  LagLimitLow               0.0              # lower limit of the range of time lag to be explored LagLimitUpp               100.0              # upper limit of the range of time lag to be explored
+  LagLimitLow               0.0              # lower limit of the range of time lag to be explored LagLimitUpp               300.0            # upper limit of the range of time lag to be explored
                                              # can be negative

+  #WidthLimitLow            1.0              # lower and upper limit of lag width
+  #WidthLimitUpp            50.0             # by default, MICA determines the limits automatically.
+                                             # if unsatifactory, turn on these options.

+  FlagLagPositivity         0                # whether force Gaussians overall located at non-negative lags
+                                             # 0: no;  1: yes
+                                             # default: 0

+  FlagNegativeResp          1                # whether turn on negative response
+                                             # 0, no; 1, yes
+                                             # default: 0

   NumCompLow                2                # lower limit of number of Gaussians/tophats
   NumCompUpp                2                # upper limit of number of Gaussians/tophats
+                                             # default: 1, 1

   FlagConSysErr             0                # 0, not include systematic error of continuum; 1, include
-  FlagLineSysErr            0                # 0, not include systematic error of line; 1, include
+  FlagLineSysErr            1                # 0, not include systematic error of line; 1, include
+                                             # defaul: 0, 0

-  TypeLagPrior              0                # type of lag prior for each Gaussians/tophats.
+  TypeLagPrior              1                # type of lag prior for each Gaussians/tophats.
+                                             # default: 0
                                              # 0,  limit0 < lag0 < lag1 < lag2 <... < limit1
                                              #
                                              # 1,  limit0 + 0*width < lag0 < limit0 + 1*width